 Facebook groups are a non-stop source of information, if you can find the right one.
 If there isn’t one for your city or area, why not just create one and start inviting people?

-3. Check out Travel Massive
+3. Check out Travel Massive.

-Travel Massive is a global organization with a mission: to connect travel industry insiders like you and me.
-There are events in cities worldwide and I’ve been to several of them.
+Travel Massive(opens in a new tab) is a global organization with a mission: to connect travel industry insiders like you and me.
+There are events in cities worldwide, and I’ve been to several of them.

 They also have Facebook groups active in cities around the world.

-4. Join Your Local Tourism Association and Go To All the Events
+4. Join Your Local Tourism Association, and Go To All the Events.

 That’s what this is all about – becoming a regular, known face in your tourism community.
-This is me speaking at a local tourism workshop:

 Are you maintaining regular contact with people in your industry – especially those who send you business?
 If not, why not?